 Radiation uses high-energy rays to kill cancer cells.
 It’s given outside your body by a machine, or inside by radioactive seeds planted near the cancer.
 Sometimes radiation is the only treatment needed for early-stage cancers.
 But it can be used with chemotherapy or surgery to treat later-stage disease.

-Surgery may be done through incisions with a scalpel.
-It may also be less invasive -- going in through the mouth with a tube called an endoscope, or with lasers or robotic techniques.
+Surgery may be done through cuts with a scalpel.
+It may also be less invasive – going in through the mouth with a tube called an endoscope, or with lasers or robotic techniques.